-2024 Information and Digital Technology Course Descriptor ICT30120 Certificate III in Information Technology RTO - Department of Education - 90333, 90222, 90072, 90162
+2025 Information and Digital Technology Course Descriptor ICT30120 Certificate III in Information Technology

-This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time with minimal disruption or disadvantage
+This information may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal impact.

-Course: Information and Digital Technology Board Developed Course (240 hour)
+Course: Information and Digital Technology

+(2 units x 2 years or 4 units x 1 year) Board Developed Course (240 hour)